AlexofNTU/alexofntu.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Your Full Name
+title: PhD

 # Full name (for SEO)
-first_name: Your
+first_name: Alex
-last_name: Name
+last_name: Lin

 # Is this the primary user of the site?
 superuser: true